 Most people would agree that having enjoyable work tasks leads to more job satisfaction and less stress.
 Research has shown that certain personality types are drawn to certain career fields based on the types of tasks required to perform the job.
-Knowing which types of tasks you are attracted to can be helpful in identifying a potentially rewarding career path.
+Knowing the tasks you are attracted to can be helpful in identifying a potentially rewarding career path.